Package Torello.Java

 - The name of the output fileZIP

-- a boolean that, when TRUE, will cause the object's data to be compressed before being written to the output file.- Throws:
+, will cause the object's data to be compressed before being written to the output file.- Throws:

 java.io.IOException

-- If an I/O error has occurred as a result of the file-system or disk operation.java.lang.ClassNotFoundException
+- If an I/O error has occurred as a result of the File-System or disk operation.java.lang.ClassNotFoundException

 - This exception is thrown when the Java Virtual Machine (JVM) tries to load a particular class and the specified class cannot be found in the classpath.- Code: